HIS-MAJESTY-KING-DAVID/Testimonials/PROGRESS.md

 - Home lists only validated testimonies
 - Submit collects contact info
 - Admin page `/admin` with password gate and CRUD
+- Added RLS policies for update and delete on `public.testimonies`